-The latest Habinteg Wheelchair Housing Design Guide has input from several specialists at Centre for Accessible Environments and the Royal College of Occupational Therapists.
-It is good to see a separate guide for wheelchair users.
-Not all wheelchair users need the same features as their abilities vary greatly from part time users of a manual chair to those who are fully dependent on a large powered chair.
-And more importantly, when it comes to the concept of “accessible housing” designers tend to think only of wheelchair users when there are many other types of disability that need consideration.
+The third edition of the Habinteg Wheelchair Housing Design Guide has input from Centre for Accessible Environments and the Royal College of Occupational Therapists.
+It is good to see a separate housing design guide for wheelchair users.
+Not all wheelchair users need the same features.
+Their abilities vary from part time users of a manual chair to those who are fully dependent on a large powered chair.
+When it comes to the concept of “accessible housing” designers tend to think only of wheelchair users when there are many other types of disability that need consideration.
 Wheelchair housing is not the same as universal design in housing.
-There are instructions on how to purchase in the UK, and you can also access a copy via Angus and Robertson.

 “The clear explanations and the reasoning behind the technical standards will help practitioners gain a better understanding of how to maximise the independence of residents – and will be particularly useful to those who wish to go beyond basic minimum standards and help create inclusive and cohesive communities”